Should I Become an OB/GYN Assistant?

 To maintain certification and licensure, PAs must complete continuing medical education (CME) units on an ongoing basis.
-The NCCPA requires professionals to submit documentation of 100 CME units every two years and pay a recertification fee in order to remain certified.
-Every six years, PAs must also take a recertification exam.
-Beginning in 2014, the NCCPA will begin implementing a 10-year cycle to replace the 6-year cycle.
+The NCCPA requires professionals to submit their documentation of 100 CME units every two years and pay a re-certification fee in order to remain certified.
+Every ten years, PAs must also take a re-certification exam.

 It is also common for states to require professionals to periodically renew their licensure by submitting CME units.
-States have different policies regarding the frequency a professional must recertify and how many CME units are required.
+States have different policies regarding the frequency with which a professional must re-certify and how many CME units are required.

 Join a professional organization.
 Joining an organization such as the APAOG will give professionals access to opportunities to earn CME units.
 Membership benefits also include networking opportunities, professional support, and updates on new developments in the field.

 To become an OB/GYN assistant, you'll need to earn a bachelor's degree, gain experience in the healthcare field, complete a PA program, get certified, and complete licensing requirements.